-On average, 28 to 32 solar panels are needed to power a home.
-This will cover 100% of the energy costs of a 2,500 square foot home.
-The exact number of panels you'll need will vary depending on the size of the house, the location of the panels, the geographical location, and the efficiency of the panels.
-The average solar installation will require between 280 and 351 square feet of roof space.
+On average, 28 to 32 solar panels are needed to power a home and cover 100% of the energy costs of a 2,500 square foot house.
+The exact number of panels you'll need will depend on the size of the house, the location of the panels, the geographical location, and the efficiency of the panels.
+Generally, a solar installation requires between 280 and 351 square feet of roof space.
 To calculate how much roof space your solar system needs, simply multiply the number of panels you need by 17.55 square feet, which is the area of most residential solar panels sold today.

 You can calculate how many solar panels you need with the three entries above, but if you go deeper, there are many more factors at play in determining the ideal size of your solar panel system.
 This table shows how much electricity an average household consumes in each region and how many solar panels in that climate are needed to generate that amount of electricity.
 You can calculate how many solar panels you have by dividing your annual electricity consumption by the production rate in your area and then dividing that number by the power output of your solar panels.
 While certain panels will have higher efficiency rates than others, investing in top-of-the-line solar equipment doesn't always result in greater savings on utility bills.

 Solar panel systems in California are smaller than solar panel systems in Massachusetts, but they can produce the same amount of energy because they are exposed to more hours of sunlight each year.
-Installation costs fell more than 70% in the past ten years, according to the Solar Energy Industries Association.
-Using the calculator only takes a minute, but if you simply want to know how many solar panels are needed to power a 2,500-square-foot home based on the average electricity use across the country, it's 20 to 24 solar panels to cover 100 percent of its electricity consumption.
+Installation costs have fallen more than 70% in the past ten years according to the Solar Energy Industries Association.
+Using their calculator only takes a minute, but if you simply want to know how many solar panels are needed to power a 2,500-square-foot home based on average electricity use across the country, it's 20 to 24 solar panels to cover 100 percent of its electricity consumption.
 Production rates vary by geographical location and a lower production ratio (due to lower amount of sunlight) means you'll need more solar panels to get the amount of energy production you need.